Master of Health Administration

 Impact the health care industry with an MHA degree from the University of St. Augustine for Health Sciences (USAHS).
 Health care organizations such as hospitals, nursing homes, and group medical practices are in need of leaders who can affect change in operations, finance, research, policy, and other important functions.
 In fact, according to the U. S. Bureau of Labor Statistics, “employment of medical and health services managers is projected to grow 17 percent from 2014 to 2024, much faster than the average for all occupations.
 As the large baby-boom population ages and people remain active later in life, the healthcare industry as a whole will see an increase in the demand for medical services.“* Our program focuses on developing elite leaders who can apply critical thinking skills to solve complex health care issues and be successful in this rapidly growing field.

 As a student in USAHS’s MHA degree program, you will learn critical skills through team-centered activities, problem-based cases and exercises, simulation exercises, consulting projects, presentations and evidence-informed decision-making.
 The program focuses on industry-relevant topics such as contemporary leadership roles, strategic vision and planning, and evidence-based leadership in health care.
+Students will also experience collaboration with clinicians throughout their entire program in our Interprofessional Education (IPE) courses and shared courses, making this one of the few programs that offer this level of IPE for future healthcare administrators.
 Other courses will cover advanced health care administration built on competencies already achieved in your current profession.

 Graduates of the MHA degree program will be prepared to run a health care business, manage a health care department, lead operations within a health care organization, and much more.
 If you aspire to a leadership role to make a positive impact on the health care industry, the Master of Health Administration at University of St. Augustine may be right for you.